rockholla/cloud-gardens/README.md

 Or you can simply make a new file named `local.js` or `local.json` in the `/config` directory based on `/config/default.json`.
 Refer to the [npm config package](https://www.npmjs.com/package/config) for more options on config overriding.

-# Diagram of a garden
+# WIP: Some diagrams illustrating the intention here...

 A garden is an encapsulated ecosystem containing any number of isolated environments (dev, test, production, etc.), and integration tools and services for controlling these environments.
 A garden is capable of serving many environments for many projects.